How mediation works

-When a case moves forward to Stage 2 – Mediation, the case will be assigned to a CAT Mediator.
-CAT Mediators are experts in mediation and dispute resolution, and they will work with the Users to try to resolve the issues in dispute.
+A trained mediation and dispute resolution expert will be assigned to your case.
+CAT mediators are experts in mediation and dispute resolution and they will work with the parties to try to resolve dispute.

-The Mediation process may be slightly different for each case.
-The Mediator will decide how to conduct the Mediation and will let the Users know what to do when they join the case.
+The mediation process may be slightly different for each case.
+The mediator will decide how to conduct the mediation and will let the parties know what to do when they join the case.

 CAT Mediators can do many things to help resolve the case, including: